 The Company also has a €15 million five year secured revolving credit facility with ING which will also mature on 13 September 2023.
-As at 31 March 2020, €1 million of the facility was drawn, at a rate of 1.2%, with €14 million available to be drawn (31 March 2019: £nil).

-Under the bank covenants relating to the loans, the Company is to ensure that at all times the total borrowings of the Company do not exceed 40% of the Adjusted Net Asset Value (as defined in the loan agreements) and that the Adjusted Net Asset Value does not fall below £45 million (2019: £45 million).
+Under the bank covenants relating to the loans, the Company is to ensure that at all times the total borrowings of the Company do not exceed 40% of the Adjusted Net Asset Value (as defined in the loan agreements) and that the Adjusted Net Asset Value does not fall below £45 million (2020: £45 million).
 The Company met all covenant conditions during the year.